-- optimizing of quantity of equipment put into operation to capture the energy efficiency gain of the equipment running at their respective high efficiency range; - integrated control of operating parameters to minimize power consumption of the system rather than the individual equipment; examples are optimizing condensing water supply temperature to minimize the overall power consumption of the chiller and the cooling tower, and optimizing chilled water supply temperature to minimize the overall power consumption of the chiller, the chilled water pump and the AHU, etc.
+- integrated control of operating parameters to minimize power consumption of the system rather than the individual equipment; examples are optimizing condensing water supply temperature to minimize the overall power consumption of the chiller and the cooling tower, and optimizing chilled water supply temperature to minimize the overall power consumption of the chiller, the chilled water pump and the AHU, etc.

 EMO on enhanced automatic control of an equipment or system, integrated control in particular, usually involve modification of control logic or set points, and sometimes involve incorporation of sensors or controllers.
 To assess the opportunity for enhanced automatic control, a review of the existing control may be carried out, such as reviewing the provision or location of sensor, the set point range, and the control logic.
-Alternatively, an analysis may be carried out to identify if the power consumption of the equipment is reducing sufficiently along with the reducing demand, if its operating efficiency is being maintained at close to maximum, or the energy efficiency of the equipment or its serving system may be compared with other similar equipment or systems.
+Alternatively, an analysis may be carried out to identify if the power consumption of the equipment is reducing sufficiently along with the reducing demand, if its operating efficiency is being maintained at close to maximum, or the energy efficiency of the equipment or systems.
 EMO on enhanced automatic control generally involve software more than hardware, and hence typically incur relatively lower capital cost and impact on operation.